LilianCruanes/neo4j_for_django/docs/advanced-neo4j-concepts.md

 ---

 # Databases
 In a cluster organisation, your server program will have to be connected with many database servers.
-To create multiple and different connection, you will have to setup multiple instances of the **`Database`** class imported from **`neo4j_for_django.db.base`**.
-Like explained in all this documentation, these instances will be used to interact with each database.
+To create multiple and different connections, you will have to set up multiple instances of the **`Database`** class imported from **`neo4j_for_django.db.base`**.
+As explained in all this documentation, these instances will be used to interact with each database.
-Let's see how to setup a database connection :
+Let's see how to set up a database connection :

 1) Import the **`Database`** class from **`neo4j_for_django.db.base`**.